irfanhakim-as/linux-wiki/topics/kwallet.md

 ### Description

-This details how to set our KDE Wallet to auto unlock with our desktop at the expense of security.
+This details how to set our KDE Wallet to auto unlock upon login.

 ### References